Sheldonwl/rancher-installs/air-gap/rke/default-self-signed-cert/default-install.md

 This script loads images from the rancher-images.tar.gz file and pushes them to your private registry.

 Run the following to get the necessary scripts and text file:
+(Make sure to change the version, to a more recent release)
 ```
 wget https://github.com/rancher/rancher/releases/download/v2.4.5/rancher-images.txt
 wget https://github.com/rancher/rancher/releases/download/v2.4.5/rancher-load-images.sh